We provide an overview of everything you need to know about Austria, including the country’s geography, history, culture, politics, and more.

 Perhaps the best part of living in Innsbruck, though, is access to the famous outdoor areas.
 Residents spend the whole year enjoying the great outdoors; whether that is skiing and snowboarding in the winter or mountain-biking and hiking in the spring.
 Innsbruck also has plenty of jobs where you can get away without knowing German.
 This makes it a particularly good option for expats.
 Although it is quite easy to find work in the tourism sector, engineers and IT specialists will do better here.

-Picturesque Salzberg might be best known as the setting for The Sound of Music.
-But don’t let a local catch you singing “Do Re Mi” while cavorting around the Mirabelle Gardens!
+Picturesque Salzburg might be best known as the setting for The Sound of Music.
+But don’t let a local catch you singing “Do Re Mi” while cavorting around the Mirabell Gardens!
 Indeed, one interesting fact about Austria is that many citizens resent the movie’s stereotypes and many historical inaccuracies.
 So instead, jump on the abundant electric trolleys or public bikes and explore the city’s best gems, which include a regal Baroque church and an imposing hilltop fortress.

 Although a smaller – though no less charming – Austrian city, Salzburg has a sizeable expat population because of its abundance of jobs.
 In fact, many well-known international brands, including Red Bull and Porsche, have offices here, and it can be quite easy to find an English-speaking job.